opencontainers/image-spec/descriptor.md

 ### Reserved

-The following field keys MUST NOT be used in descriptors specified in other OCI specifications:
+The following field keys are reserved and MUST NOT be used by other specifications.

 - **`data`** *string*